-- A series of keynote lectures to provide an overview of the main issues relating to the properties, uses and long-term performance of construction materials when applied to the design, construction and operation of durable infrastructure.
+- A series of keynote presentations that provide an overview of the main issues relating to the properties, uses and long-term performance of construction materials when applied to the design, construction and operation of durable infrastructure in a changing world.

-- Tutorial sessions and on-line discussion forums to support the development of ideas explored within the study material and keynote lectures and encourage both peer-to-peer learning and independent enquiry.
+- Seminar sessions and on-line discussion forums to support the development of ideas explored within the study material and keynote lectures and encourage both peer-to-peer learning and independent inquiry.